How to enter

 What happens next?

-• You may amend your entry(ies) at any point up until November 18 when the awards process closes.
-For guidance on what to submit, please read the notes below and articles on previous winners.
+• You may amend your entry(ies) at any point up until November 17 when the awards process closes.
+For guidance on what to submit, please read the notes below and articles about previous winners.

-• All entries will be considered by the Central Banking Awards Committee with a view to shortlisting in December.
+• From November, all entries will be considered by the Central Banking Awards Committee with a view to shortlisting in December.

 • Shortlists will not be disclosed or made public in any way.

-• In particular, Central Banking will ask for client references for partner and service provider awards when we get to the shortlisting phase.
-This is an important part of the judging process, providing confirmation and feedback.
-Without these client references, the judges will find it hard to progress entries further.
+• Central Banking will request client reference details for partner and service provider awards during the shortlisting phase.
+This step is crucial for the judging process, as it provides essential confirmation and feedback.
+Without these references, judges may struggle to advance entries.

 Good to know

 • The word count for each award entry is restricted to 500 words.
-You may attach pdfs or other files to your entry, but this is not a requirement.
+You may attach pdfs or other files containing additional information to your entry, but this is not a requirement.

-• You may also submit an entry for the awards directly to the Editor.
+• You may also submit an entry for the awards directly to the Editor-in-chief.

-• All details, including those of references, are held in strictest confidence.
-We can sign non-disclosure agreements (NDAs) if required.
+• All details, including those of references, are held in strictest confidence until agreed otherwise.
+We can sign non-disclosure agreements (NDAs), if required.

-• Entries should describe why the entity/person should win an award for activities during the period September 2021 to September 2022 (with the exception of the lifetime achievement awards).
+• Entries should describe why the entity/person should win an award for activities during the period November 2024 to November 2025 (with an exception for the lifetime achievement award).
 There is some leeway for multi-year efforts.

-• For central bank awards, entries can describe activities, policies and initiatives that have improved the effectiveness of the institution, raising its integrity and furthering its public policy goals.
+• For central bank awards, entries can describe activities, policies and initiatives that have improved the effectiveness of the institution, raised its integrity and furthered its public policy goals.

 • Entries for partner and service provider categories can describe case studies, deals and innovations completed.
 For example, successful entries have outlined the goal of clients and described how this goal was achieved, including the benefits offered to official institution clients.